 Yes, tenants are responsible for basic maintenance.
 They are also expressly forbidden from modifying the property.
 You can read the complete list here.

 A tenant may not modify the property without the express permission of the landlord.
 Generally, we recommend a landlord allow a tenant improvement if it’s a standard improvement performed by one of our preferred vendors.
 We always recommend against allowing a tenant to modify a property themselves under any circumstance.

 While repair costs are passed onto the landlord, we don’t “up-charge” or add any management fees to property repairs.
 We keep detailed accounting records & all receipts/invoices for landlords to review.

-While we will work with your home warranty company, we’d prefer not to, and we recommend against paying for a home warranty.
+Unfortunately, we don’t work with home warranties as a policy due to their very poor response time and service.
 We can typically dispatch a repair person the same day, and sometimes the following day if the repair request comes in late.
 Home warranty companies generally send their repairmen out in ~48 hours, and those vendors very often determine that the repair isn’t covered, so we have to ultimately send our vendors out.
 We like happy tenants, and the #1 way we keep tenants happy is by taking care of any repair quickly.
 It’s completely understandable that a tenant wouldn’t want to live with a broken air conditioner for two days in July, and that will likely happen if we rely on a home warranty company for repairs.

 We generally recommend allowing pets on a “negotiable” basis and with a $500 per pet additional deposit.
 If a tenant has good credit, a good job, good rental history, and is willing to pay the additional deposit, we’ve found that the pet(s) will likely not be an issue.
 If, however, you would prefer not to allow pets, we’re fine to market the property as such.